mxashlynn/Parquet/Documentation/Lessons_Learned_Living_Document.md

 * It is sometimes practical to provide a public parameterless constructor to a class that otherwise should not have one, so that the class may be dealt with more easily from within generic methods.
 While messy from an API perspective, the limitations of C#'s generics prevent cleaner approaches.

 * In WindowsForms, SelectedValue only works if ValueMember has been set.
 When not using MS Databinding, use SelectedItem instead.

+* As of Sept.
+2020, setting ComboBox.SelectedItem to NULL, or ListBox.SelectedItem to NULL, causes the control to deselect, the same as setting SelectedIndex to -1.
+This appears to be undocumented behavior, at least from what I can find on MSDN, but I am relying on it for now.